DahlJonathan/Forum/README.md

-# Literary Lions Forum
+# Forum

-A web forum for Literary Lions.
 Users can post & comment, view posts & comments, like or dislike posts & comments, and filter posts.

 ## Before starting the program